 Build A Vi Front Panel And Block Diagram

 The first step is to create the front panel and block diagram of a VI as shown in Figure 3.4.
 Consider a VI slope (m).vi to find the slope m given the coordinates y1, y2, x1, x2 of a line.
 The slope m = (y2 – y1)/(x2 – x1)?

 [Related Article: Programming language used in LabVIEW]

 After you build a VI, build the icon and the connector pane so that you can use the VI as a subVI.
 The icon and connector pane correspond to the function prototype in text-based programming languages.
 Every VI displays an icon in the upper-right corner of the front panel and block diagram windows.
 An icon is a graphical representation of a VI.
 If you use a VI as a subVI, then the icon identifies the subVI on the block diagram of the VI.

-The default icon can be changed to a custom icon which contains text, images or a combination of both.
+The default icon can be changed to a custom icon that contains text, images, or a combination of both.
 Figure 3.5 shows the custom icon and connector pane created for the VI to find the slope of a given line.
-The icon for the slope VI contains text and images while the connector has four inputs (y1, y2, x1, x2) and one output (m).
+The icon for slope VI contains text and images while the connector has four inputs (y1, y2, x1, x2) and one output (m).
 To create a subVI, you need to build an icon and a connector pane.

 Create an Icon in Modular Programming - LabVIEW

 Create Custom Icon

 The default icon of a VI contains a number that indicates how many new VIs you have opened since launching LabVIEW.
 You can create custom icons to replace the default icon by completing the following steps:

 - Right-clicking the icon in the upper-right corner of the front panel or block diagram and select Edit Icon from the shortcut menu to display the Icon Editor dialog box as shown in Figure 3.6.